 From a fund governance perspective the last financial year has been very busy.
-Work continues with eight other Midlands based funds to create a multi-asset investment pool called LGPS Central.
-The £40 billion pool will aim to be a regional centre of excellence in investment management and a collaborative platform for the participating funds.
-The creation of the pool will see significant long-term cost savings through economies of scale, mandate rationalisation, fee negotiations and more use of direct management.
+LGPS Central Ltd, the multi-asset investment pool Nottinghamshire has formed with eight other Midlands based funds, started trading on 1st April 2018.
+This followed significant development work during the previous year which saw the recruitment of senior management and the registration of the company by the FCA (Financial Conduct Authority).
+The £40 billion pool aims to be a regional centre of excellence in investment management and a collaborative platform for the participating funds, delivering long-term cost savings through economies of scale, mandate rationalisation, fee negotiations and more use of direct management.

-Following its establishment, the Pension Board continues to develop its role of assisting the Administering Authority in ensuring compliance with the LGPS regulations, along with focusing on the governance and administration of the scheme.
-The Board will be providing an Annual Report to the Pensions Committee.

-In terms of fund administration, over the last year the Nottinghamshire Pensions Office has developed an administration strategy for the Nottinghamshire Local Government Pension Fund to support the work of the administering authority with scheme employers.
-The strategy was implemented in April 2017.
-The strategy outlines the responsibilities and procedures to be followed by employers and the administration team as the delivery of the administration service is not the responsibility of just the administering authority but is dependent on effective joint working with all scheme employers.
+The Pension Board has continued to develop the overall governance of the Fund in its role of assisting the Administering Authority in ensuring compliance within the LGPS regulations, along with the administration of the Fund.
+One of the main priorities of the Board has been improving the administration of the fund through the development of performance data to ensure the fund meets its statutory requirements.
+In terms of fund administration, over the last year the Nottinghamshire Pensions Office has continued to build on the implementation of the scheme administration strategy by supporting scheme employers to meet their statutory requirements.
+The Strategy was implemented in April 2017 and outlines the responsibilities and procedures to be followed by employers and the administration team.
+The delivery of the administration service is not the responsibility of just the administering authority but is dependent on effective joint working with all scheme employers.
 Timeliness and accuracy are an important element of delivering a high quality service to scheme employers and scheme members.
-Legislation dictates minimum standards that pension schemes should meet.
-The strategy outlines these standards and seeks to work with employers to ensure that these are met.
+Legislation dictates minimum standards that pension schemes should meet and over the coming year the Pensions Regulator will be requiring all Administration Authorities to evidence good practice by reporting on various activities including data quality, which is essential in the administration of pension benefits to members.
+In addition work commenced to fulfil the requirements of HMRC's guaranteed minimum pension (GMP) reconciliation.